-Utrecht has different train stations with connections with all of the big cities in the Netherlands.
-The central train station is the heart of the city.
-Travelling in the city is easy with our buses and trams.
-And even more easy is travelling by bicycle.
-Each day approximately 90,0000 bikers travel to their work or school by bicycle.
+Utrecht has different train stations with connections to all of the big cities in the Netherlands.
+The central train station is at the heart of the city.
+Travelling within the city is easy with our buses and trams.
+Travelling by bicycle is even easier.
+Each day approximately 90,0000 cyclists travel to and from their work or school by bicycle.

 Utrecht is on its way to becoming a world-class bicycle city.
 Cycling is healthy, cheap and good for the environment.
 Every day approximately 90,000 cyclists travel to their work or school.

 The easiest way of getting around in Utrecht is by bike.
 You can rent a bike at the Tourist information office, the VVV.
 But there are more spots where you can rent a bike, a so called OV-fiets (membership needed).